feellgood/Alg/readme.md

 ### Dependencies :
 C++ 17 and STL

-libtbb-dev has to be installed because STL depends on TBB for the implementation of parallel execution policies. how to install : sudo apt-get install libtbb-dev
+libtbb-dev has to be installed because STL depends on TBB for the implementation of parallel execution policies with gcc compiler. how to install : sudo apt-get install libtbb-dev